madeline-eppley/Mobulid_PopGen/tarapacana/tarapacana_analysis.md

 based on this output, I think a good starting place would be 3 for populations, so I made a new pop map file

-this file has an eastern pacific (EST), central pacific (CTR), and western pacific group structure (WST)
+this file has an eastern pacific (EST), central pacific (CTR), and western pacific group structure (WST). we are missing for BYC_RMT_59, but I assigned it eastern to start and we will go from there.

 ```bash
 cat > tarapacana_pop_map_3 << 'EOL'